Rcuz8/deep_learning_lib_java/README.md

   - Network Optimization tools
   - Data Handling/Formatting tools
   - Outputting tools

-##Includes a Unit-tested JSON Parser & Builder, which, on its own, will be a very useful package to have as a Java Developer.
+**Includes a Unit-tested JSON Parser & Builder, which is also awesome for docstring building.
+Use it in your own projects, if you like it.**

 Usage examples will be added to these docs!